wsingleton/191216-java-usf/Week_8/1-software-architecture.md

   - Service definitions, descriptions, discovery, access protocols, and their quality aspects (e.g., security) are the central concerns in architectural design.

-  - Services are self-Describing.
+  - Services are self-describing.
 A service exposes its capabilities including functionality, data, and Quality of Services (QoS) characteristics through service descriptions in languages such as Web Services Description Language (WSDL).

 - ***Service Discovery***
   - Services can be independently and dynamically discovered and